 Section 3.
 Membership and Elections

-II.3.1 The Chancellor, or a designee, the Senior-Elected member of the Faculty Assembly Delegation, the Chair, the Vice-Chair, and the Secretary of the Faculty shall be ex-officio voting members of the Senate.
+II.3.1 The Chancellor, or a designee, the Senior-Elected member of the Faculty Assembly Delegation, the Chair, the Chair-Elect, the Past-Chair, and the Secretary of the Faculty shall be ex-officio voting members of the Senate.

 II.3.2 All full-time faculty, serving at the level of Department Head or below, are eligible for elected membership.
 Questions of eligibility shall be resolved by the Committee on Nominations, Elections, and Committees.